robjg/oddjob/docs/reference/org/oddjob/beanbus/drivers/IterableBusDriver.md

 # bus:driver

 Drives data from  an iterable (such as a [list](../../../../org/oddjob/arooa/types/ListType.md)) through a Bean Bus.
-It can also be used outside Bean Bus to push data to any [java.util.function.Consumer](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/function/Consumer.html).
+It can also be used outside Bean Bus to push data to any `java.util.function.Consumer`.

 ### Property Summary